EnvGen/Degprimer_design/README.md

 conda create -n primers -c bioconda snakemake=3.13.3 muscle=3.8.1551

 Degeprime and MFEprimer must be manually downloaded if you want to use a different version.
+Click [here](https://www.mfeprimer.com/mfeprimer-3.1/#2-command-line-version) for detailed instructions on how to install MFEprimer.
+Be sure to name the installation `mfeprimer` and place it in the `src/MFEprimer3` folder.

 ## Usage ##